DrTomasAragon/obsidian/README.md

 ## Getting started
 Go ahead and edit the files.
 I put an asterisk `(*)` below next to selections you may need to use for this vault.
 ### Bottom-left side
-To install Community Plugins, select "Settings" (3).
+To install, enable, or update Community Plugins, select "Settings" (3).
+For this vault the Community Plugins were already installed and enabled.

 ![](./images/1_bottom-left_num.png)
 1. Open another vault
 2. Help
 3. Settings*
 ### Top-left-side
-To create a today's date-based note, select "Open today's daily note."
+To create a today's date-based note, select "Open today's daily note" (4).
 In this vault it will create a note in the "Talks" folder.

 ![](./images/2_top-left-1_num.png)